 A Black-necked Grebe (Podiceps nigricollis) affected by progressive greying photographed at Dayet Aoua in the Middle Atlas Mountains by Saad Rih.
 (It’s not a leucistc bird as stated before, see the comment in the update below).

-Un Grèbe à cou noir touché par le ‘grisonnement progressive’ photographié à Dayet Aoua dans les montagnes du Moyen Atlas par Saad Rih.
+Un Grèbe à cou noir touché par le ‘grisonnement progressive’ photographié à Dayet Aoua dans le Moyen Atlas par Saad Rih.
 (Ce n’est pas un oiseau leucistique comme indiqué précédemment, voir le commentaire dans la mise à jour ci-dessous).

 Update: